Things to Do Wilkes-Barre, Pennsylvania

 Metropolitan Wilkes-Barre boasts many fine restaurants, casinos and gambling venues, sights and landmarks, not to mention a vibrant nightlife engulfing the best concerts and shows.
 Both Ricketts Glen and Frances Slocum state parks are within an hour’s drive of the center of Wilkes-Barre.
 If it’s pampering you’re after, the Woodlands Resort, an Ascend Hotel Collection member, is conveniently located right off Interstate 81.

-Wilkes-Barre’s restaurants offer an impressive selection of different styles of cuisine.
-Stations Grill and Frog Pond Pub and Pizzeria serve up traditional food, while the Thai-Thai and Mirakuya Japanese restaurants cater to the more adventurous.
+There are many restaurants in Wilkes-Barre that offer an impressive selection of different styles of cuisine.
+Anthracite Cafe and Frog Pond Pub and Pizzeria serve up traditional food, while the Thai-Thai and Mirakuya Japanese restaurants cater to the more adventurous.
 Speaking of adventure, if you feel like chancing your luck on the slots and similar activities, the Mohegan Sun Casino in Wilkes-Barre was named USA Today’s #1 Best Casino.
 What are the odds of that!

 A thrilling and exotic world in its own right, even if you don’t spend a moment gambling, the Mohegan Sun has a luxury hotel towers with a total of 2,38 rooms, entertainment venues and retail shops, as well as a mountain (literally) of other attractions.